harsh0703-harsh/Speech-Extractor/README.md

 # Speech Extractor
+#### Working: This web app made to extract words from images. by using Pytesseract Library.
+After the extraction of words, this app can speak those words without any break.

 ## This project is based on python web app
 ## Framework: Flask
 ## Libraries: Pyttsx3, Pytesseract, os, flask,